Carol Shanahan: Chair of Port Vale

-Having first attempted to buy Port Vale in 2015 and had a £1.25 million rejected in May 2017, she and Kevin finally bought out Norman Smurthwaite for more than £5 million in May 2019 following months of negotiation.
-Initially she and Kevin were co-chairs of the club, before Kevin stepped down to leave Carol as the sole chair in January 2020.
+Having first attempted to buy Port Vale in 2015 and had a £1.25 million bid rejected in May 2017, she and Kevin finally bought out Norman Smurthwaite for more than £5 million in May 2019 following months of negotiation.
+Initially she and Kevin were co-chairs of the club before Kevin stepped down to leave Carol as the sole chair in January 2020.
 The next month she was voted as the fourth best owner in English football in a poll carried out by the 'Against League 3' pressure group.

-Shanahan voted with the chairs of the other League Two clubs to end the 2019–20 season after 37 games due to the COVID-19 pandemic in England, causing Vale to finish one place outside the play-offs; CEO Colin Garlick said that the club had voted for the proposal despite meaning they narrowly would miss out on the play-offs as it would help to secure the financial future of all the clubs in the division.
+Shanahan voted with the chairs of the other League Two clubs to end the 2019–20 season after 37 games due to the COVID-19 pandemic in England, causing Vale to finish one place outside the play-offs; CEO Colin Garlick said that the club had voted for the proposal despite meaning they narrowly missed out on the play-offs as it would help to secure the financial future of all the clubs in the division.
 Shanahan said she "came away shaking" from the vote, but made her decision for "the greater good" of the game.
 A BBC Sport study predicted that Vale would have finished seventh and reached the play-offs if the season had played out.
 To help the local area during the crisis, Shanahan turned the club into a community hub, delivering food and care packages to the north of the city and working closely with the city council, schools and charities.